tessercat/daoistic-book/book.md

 endless ranks of aristocrats
 would topple lords and kings.

-Since they were elite
+That's why they were elite
 but remembered
 that privilege is based on privation,

-and since they were on top
+and they were on top
 but remembered
-that authority comes from below,
+that authority comes from below.

-lords and kings called themselves lonely, forsaken, undeserving.
+Lords and kings call themselves lonely, forsaken, undeserving.